Using SVD for Topic Modeling: Simulations

-\paragraph{Experiment 1: Various settings of $(p,n,N,K)$} We fix a basic setting where $(p, n, N, K, m_p, \delta_p, m_n)=(1000,1000,2000,5,p/100, 1/p, n/100)$.
-In the four sub-experiments, we vary one model parameter and keep the other parameters the same as in the basic setting.
-The results are shown in Figure~\ref{fig:synth1_1}.
-In all the settings, our method yields the smallest estimation error among all four methods.
-Furthermore, we have the following observations: (i) As $n$ or $N$ increases, our method is the only one whose estimation error exhibits a clear decreasing trend.
-It suggests that our method can take advantage of including {\it more} documents and having {\it longer} documents. (ii) As $K$ increases, the estimation errors of all four methods increase, suggesting that the problem becomes more challenging for larger $K$. (iii) As $p$ increases, the estimation errors of our method and AWR both increase, while the estimation errors of LDA and TSVD remain relatively stable; however, even for large $p$ (e.g., $p=4000$), still, our method significantly outperforms LDA and TSVD.
+{\bf Experiment 1: Varying $(p,n,N,K)$.} We fix a basic setting where $(p, n, N, K, m_p, \delta_p, m_n)=(1000,1000,2000,5,p/100, 1/p, n/100)$.
+In each of sub-experiments 1.1-1.4, we vary one of $(p,n,N,K)$ and keep the other parameters the same as in the basic setting.
+The results are in Figure~\ref{fig:synth1_1}.
+In all settings, our method yields the smallest error.
+Furthermore, we have the following observations: (i) As $n$ or $N$ increases, our method is the only one whose error has a clear decreasing trend, i.e., our method can take advantage of including {\it more} documents and having {\it longer} documents. (ii) As $K$ increases, the errors of all four methods increase, suggesting that the problem becomes more challenging for larger $K$. (iii) As $p$ increases, the errors of our method and AWR increase, while the errors of LDA and TSVD remain stable; but even for $p$ as large as 4000, our method still outperforms LDA and TSVD.

-\paragraph{Experiment 2: Anchor words and pure documents} We fix the same basic setting as in Experiment 1 and vary one parameter of $(m_p, \delta_p, m_n)$ in each sub-experiment.
-The results are shown in Figure~\ref{fig:synth1_2}.